Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/GetPackageList.md

 # Get Package List

 This API is used to get package list.
-Merchants needs to add session token received during login api call in the header of this API.
+Merchants needs to add session token received during login API call in the header of this API.

 ## Endpoint